TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Example 1: Send <0This is [M4] Text> with Layers 1 or 3 visible - pressing [M4] will send the text
 string "This is [M4] Text" to the PC.
 Example 2: Send the macro 0x3C 0x30 0xE0 0xE1 0x29 0x3E (which is <0 Control Shift Escape >),
-with Layer 4 visible, then pressing [M4] will open the Task Manager - refer to Key-M4-Examples.jpg for this example.
+with Layer 4 visible, then pressing [M4] will open the Task Manager - refer to Key-M4-Examples.jpg below for this example.

 Macro Composition Keyboard: